 Anne C. Scott, MPH, Executive Director of Ingham Community Health Centers and Deputy Health Officer for the Ingham County Health Department, has spent more than a decade working in community health.
 Anne has held several roles since joining the Ingham Community Health Centers in 2013, overseeing health center operations, grant management, strategic planning, compliance, quality improvement/quality assurance, and Health Center promotion and advocacy.
 Prior to coming to Ingham County, she spent seven years at Michigan State University, at the Center for Regional Food Systems, developing and implementing community-based nutrition and food security programs.
 Anne received her Bachelor's in Urban and Regional Planning with a specialization in Community Development and a Masters of Public Health from Michigan State University.

-Dr. Erik Wert, Medical Director, holds a Bachelors Degree in Biology from Union College, Schenectady, NY, and a medical degree from Michigan State University College of Osteopathic Medicine, East Lansing, Michigan.
+Dr. Erik Wert, DO, MPH, FACOI, Medical Director, holds a Bachelors Degree in Biology from Union College, Schenectady, NY, and a medical degree from Michigan State University College of Osteopathic Medicine, East Lansing, Michigan.
 Dr. Wert is Board Certified Internal Medicine and is a Fellow in the American College of Osteopathic Internists.
 He recently completed his Master of Public Health Degree from Michigan State University College of Human Medicine.
 Dr. Wert final project examined Pre-Exposure Prophylaxis for prevention of HIV in the Lesbian, Gay, Bisexual, Transgender and Queer/Questioning (LGBTQ) community.
 He completed his traditional internship and Internal Medicine Residency at Ingham Regional Medical Center/McLaren-Greater Lansing in 2005.
 Following that he entered into private practice.
 Dr. Wert was both the Assistant/Associate Medical Director in August, 2014.
 Dr. Wert is responsible for the coordination and oversight of all medical care and services administered through the Ingham Community Health Centers.
 Dr. Wert also lectures on LGBTQ healthcare at both local and and state levels.
 Dr. Wert provides primary care services focusing on preventive medicine, hypertension and diabetes management.
 Specific areas of interest: LGBTQ healthcare, Pre-Exposure Prophylaxis (PrEP), and LGBTQ healthcare disparities.
 Dr. Wert has a positive sexual health stance, and tries to to make patients feel empowered to make their own sexual health decisions.

-Dr. Stephen Pittel, Dental Director, received a Bachelor of Science in Biology and a Doctor of Dental Surgery (DDS) from the University of Detroit.
+Dr. Stephen Pittel, DDS, Dental Director, received a Bachelor of Science in Biology and a Doctor of Dental Surgery (DDS) from the University of Detroit.
 He is a Lt.
 Colonel of the Michigan Air National Guard and the Dental Service Commander, 127th Wing.
 Dr. Pittel provides direct patient care and oversees all dental services within the Ingham Community Health Centers and Ingham County Jail, together with school-age and community-based oral health programs.

 Michelle Gordon-Releford, Grants Coordinator, holds a Bachelor of Arts in Psychology from Wright State University and a Masters of Health Science Education from University of Michigan-Flint.
 She started with Ingham Community Health Centers in September, 2015.
 Michelle identifies funding opportunities and coordinates the development, submission, and management of grant applications and rewards for Ingham Community Health Centers.

-Krista Haven, Clinical Services Manager, is a Registered Nurse and holds a Bachelor of Arts Degree from Michigan State University.
+Krista Haven, RN, Clinical Services Manager, is a Registered Nurse and holds a Bachelor of Arts Degree from Michigan State University.
 She began as a Registered Head Nurse with the Ingham County Health Department’s correctional unit in August, 1990, and joined the Ingham Community Health Centers in October, 2012.
 Krista provides clinical direction and oversight for the Ingham Community Health Centers’ nursing and clinical assisting staff.
 She leads the Patient Centered Medical Home team, with PCMH recognition for all Community Health Center sites.

 Elizabeth McGee, Finance Coordinator, holds a Bachelors of Science in Management from the University of Massachusetts.
 She began with Ingham County as an Administrative Analyst in 2005.
 In 2013, she became the Finance Coordinator for the Ingham Community Health Centers.
 Beth is responsible for coordinating the development of and monitoring all Community Health Center budgets, including grants, contracts and managed care arrangements.

-Izabela Wackowski-Norris, Community Health Center Supervisor, holds a Bachelor of Science in Community Development and a Master of Science in Public Administration from Central Michigan University.
+Izabela Wackowski-Norris, MPA, Community Health Center Supervisor, holds a Bachelor of Science in Community Development and a Master of Science in Public Administration from Central Michigan University.
 She started with the Ingham Community Health Centers in December, 2013, and provides administrative oversight to the Forest Community Health Center, in addition to managing the refugee and Ryan White programs.
 Izabela is responsible for administrative and clinical oversight, program development, and budget management.

-Lucretia Ware, Community Health Center Supervisor, holds a Bachelor of Science in Health Services Administration from Davenport University and a Master of Arts in Theological Studies and M.DIV from Liberty University.
+Lucretia Ware, BA, MA, M.DIV, Community Health Center Supervisor, holds a Bachelor of Science in Health Services Administration from Davenport University and a Master of Arts in Theological Studies and M.DIV from Liberty University.
 She started with the Ingham Community Health Centers in 1995 and currently provides administrative oversight to Birch Health Center and River Oak Community Health Center.
 She is responsible for administrative and clinical oversight, program development, and budget management.

 Keyonie "Key" James, MPH, started with the Ingham Community Health Centers in 2018 as the Strategic Project & Implementation Manager.
 Ms. James oversees strategic planning and implementation, compliance, and quality assurance for the Community Health Centers.
 She has experience in domestic and international public health, and capacity building with expertise in program management, evaluation and implementation.
 She received a B.A. in Women's Studies from Michigan State University and a MPH with a certificate in Program Evaluation from the University of Pittsburgh, Graduate School of Public Health.
 Key is also certified in Public Health (CPH).

-Connie L. Crowe, Community Health Center Supervisor, holds a Bachelor of Science in Nursing and is currently pursuing a Master of Science in Nursing, Family Nurse Practitioner, and Education.
+Connie L. Crowe, B.S.N., RN, Community Health Center Supervisor, holds a Bachelor of Science in Nursing and is currently pursuing a Master of Science in Nursing, Family Nurse Practitioner, and Education.
 She began her career with Ingham Community Health Centers in June, 2014 as Sexton Health Center nurse.
 In March, 2015, she became the Patient Centered Medical Home (PCMH) Coordinator, providing training and support for the clinical staff in primary care sites for a multi-site PCMH recognition under the leadership of Krista Haven, Clinical Services Manager.
 In April, 2017, she became the supervisor for the Women's Health Services and Cedar Pediatrics Health Center.
 While providing administrative, clinical oversight, and budget management for the Women's Health Services and Cedar Pediatrics, she also coordinates the activities related to Title X, 340 B Drugs, and Infection Control for the AAAHC.